ldroyle1s/cave-animals-website/README.md

 ## Assigning Tasks
 - Host - Tyler: GitHub Repo link, responsive-web, HTML pages, navigation,
 - Cole: Collecting images/videos, stylesheets,
-- Louis: Form, HTML pages, navigation,
+- Louis: Form, HTML pages, navigation, stylesheets
   (Do not assign one person to handle an entire webpage by themselves, you should assign them based on their strengths to a particular task that needs to be done accross the whole website)

 ## Website Layout